-Is it:
+ls it:

 Formal Informal

 If informal, please describe:

 Are you applying for the Collections Stewardship Assessment?

 Yes

 No

 Does your museum currently have a collections management policy?

 No, and none in development

 Yes, in development

-Yes, and approved by our governing authority
+Yes, and approved by our governing auth nority

+Make a selice in the death for selection

-If the policy is in draft form and not yet approved by your governing authority, explain t status of the draft: he
+status of the draft: ret approved by your governing authority, explain the

-Are you applying for the Board Leadership Assessment?
+Are you applying for the Board Lead ership Assessment?

-Yes

-No
+Yes No

-If applying to the Board Leadership Assessment, you will be required to upload a copy of your museum. ı's
+If applying to the Board Leadership Assess bylaws at this step in the official online appl ment, you will be required to upload a copy of your museum's ication process.

-bylaws at this step in the official online application process.